|Summary||This article describes how to set up an authentication portal for web respondents.|

-- G_strDSNName is the name of the DSN you have created at step 2).
+- G_strDSNName is the name of the DSN you have created).
 Mine was called “Public”.
 Then enter the SQL user id (UID) and password that are allowed to view the Database.

-- G_strTable is the name of the table in the SQL containing the list of respondents users/passwords.
+- G_strTable is the name of the table in the SQL containing the list of respondents users/access codes.
 Mine was called “Authentication”.

 Now we are ready to test our authentication portal.

-I’m typing in the password of user “Stephen” that I created earlier (step 1) : “askia123”.
+I’m typing in the access code of user “Stephen” that I created earlier : “askia123”.

 I’m then redirected to the survey called “Test1” with a DoExternalPanel link containing the parameters Broker=test and BrokerPanelID=askia123 (see in the URL).

 The link has been generated by comparing what was in the textbox to the list of “Pass” in the SQL table (via a SQL Query).
-If no match is found, an error “unknown ID” will be prompted.
+If no match is found, an error “unknown user name” will be prompted.